openhive-network/devportal/_resources/_piston.md

 position: 4
 ---

-Piston is a command line tool to interact with the STEEM network.
+Piston is a command line tool to interact with the HIVE network.
 Piston is written in Python and highly customizable for building steem tools and performing wallet operations.